Birx: I always considered quitting Trump's White House Covid task force - KESQ

 When asked whether she had ever considered quitting, she replied, “Always.”

-Birx, who served as the White House’s coronavirus response coordinator under Trump, retired on Wednesday, according to a recently updated US Department of State website.
-She often sought to toe the line between directly contradicting Trump on the pandemic and accurately portraying the data she pored over.
+Birx’s detail from the US Centers for Disease Control and Prevention to the State Department, under which she served as the White House’s coronavirus response coordinator, ended Wednesday, Birx told CNN in a statement.
+As response coordinator for the Trump White House, she often sought to toe the line between directly contradicting Trump on the pandemic and accurately portraying the data she pored over.
 In the fall, Birx ultimately ceded White House turf to top Trump adviser Dr. Scott Atlas, while hitting the road to spread her public health message.

 Birx acknowledged during the interview that she knew the election outcome would be a factor in the administration’s communication about the pandemic.

-Note: CORRECTION: A previous version of this story incorrectly stated that Birx retired on Wednesday.
-Her detail from the CDC to the State Department was terminated on Wednesday, but she remains a civil servant.